QuickPainter/cappuccino/README.md

 This directory contains a Python-based pipeline for processing and analyzing large amounts of GBT data to search for radio technosignatures.
 For a more detailed overview of the search for radio technosignatures, please see the [@UCBerkeleySETI](https://github.com/UCBerkeleySETI) page, [here](https://github.com/UCBerkeleySETI/breakthrough/tree/master/GBT).

-To summarize, the current state of technosignaturs searches using Green Bank data faces two problems:
+To summarize, the current state of techno signatures searches using Green Bank data faces two problems:
 1. Human technology produces Radio Frequency Interference (RFI) that we must distinguish from genuine signals.
 2. The volume of data being worked with is very large.